 If you have a slightly bigger budget, such as between $300 and $600, you may get a more decent TV set.
 There are quite a few good TVs that cost as little as $400, but the more you pay, the better and larger televisions you’ll find.
 Most TVs in this price range will have decent smart features, and they are quite good for movies and games.

 If you have around $1000, you can get a TV that is really good with a high resolution and contrast ratio.
 You may also get a larger TV with excellent picture-processing technology.
 When you have a lot of money to spend, it is better to shop around to ensure you get the best bang for your buck.

 TV buying guide step 6: Narrow down your choice to three

 After considering every factor, narrow down your choices to three TV sets.
 Ideally, your shortlist should include a cheaper TV, an expensive set and one in the middle that meets most of your viewing needs.
 You can then read online reviews from people who have already bought these.
 An obvious winner may present itself.
-If you like all three choices, you can purchase the one with the best deal.
+If you like all three choices, purchase the one that gets you the best deal.

 TV buying guide step 7: Look for the best deal on your top-three televisions